fxsitecompat/www.fxsitecompat.dev/content/docs/2018/support-for-event-returnvalue-has-been-added.md

 ---
-title: "Support for `window.event` and `Event.returnValue` has been added"
+title: "Support for `Event.returnValue` has been added"
 date: "2018-08-14T19:14:00-04:00"
 categories: ["dom"]
 tags: []